pablopinheiro190/portifolio/README.md

-# portifolio
+# portfolio

 Portifolio Front

-## Tarefas
+## Tasks

-O controle das tarefas desse projeto será realizado no GitHub
+The control of the tasks of this project will be carried out on GitHub

-## Ícones
+## Icons

-- :package: nova funcionalidade
+- :package: new function
-- :up: atualização
+- :up: att
-- :beatle: correção de bug
+- :beetle: bug fix
 - :checkered_flag: release